Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection: Introduction

 For solving DC programs from the convex analysis approach, DC algorithms (DCA), based on local optimality conditions and duality in DC programming, have been introduced by T. Pham Dinh \cite{PS} in 1986 as an extension of the subgradient algorithms to DC programming and extensively developed by H.A.
 Le Thi and T. Pham Dinh \cite{TA2} since 1994.
 Since then many authors have contributed to providing mathematical foundation for the algorithm and making it accessible for application, see \cite{AT1, AT2, ATM, ANT, DC, TA1} and references quoted therein.

-One of the most important method to handle ill-posed problems is proximal point method.
-This method was first introduced by Martinet \cite{MAR} in 1970 for solving convex minimization problems and then extensively developed by R.T.
-Rockafellar \cite{ROC} to finding a zero point of a maximal monotone inclusion.
-Since then, many researchers have succeeded in applying this method for solving many other problems, such as variational inequality problems \cite{FP}, equilibrium problems \cite{Mou}.
-Sun {\it et.al.} \cite{SSC} (see also \cite{ABB, BSM, MM2, SONS} for more proximal point algorithms) and N.T.
-An {\it et.al.} \cite{AN} applied the proximal point method to DC optimization and problem $P(\varphi, g, h)$, respectively.
+One of the most important methods to handle ill-posed problems is the celebrated proximal point method.
+This method was firstly introduced by Martinet \cite{MAR} in 1970 for solving convex minimization problems and then extensively developed by Rockafellar \cite{ROC} to finding a zero point of a maximal monotone inclusion problem; see \cite{Beck2017,ParikhBoyd2014} for more detailed information.
+Since then, many researchers have succeeded in applying this method for solving many other problems, such as variational inequality problems \cite{FP} and equilibrium problems \cite{Mou}.
+Moreover, Sun {\it et al.} \cite{SSC} (see also \cite{ABB, BSM, MM2, SONS} for more proximal point algorithms) and An {\it et al.} \cite{AN} applied the proximal point method to DC optimization and problem \eqref{problem}, respectively.

-It is obvious that with a suitable DC decomposition, DCA becomes a proximal point algorithm.
-Very recently, Artacho {\it et.al.} \cite{AFV} introduced the so-called {\it boosted DC algorithm} with backtracking for solving differentiable DC programming.
-This method can be considered as a combination of DCA and the descent algorithm proposed by Fukushima-Mine \cite{MMH, MH} to force the value of the objective function at each iteration reduces more than that performed by DCA.
+It is obvious that, with a suitable DC decomposition, DCA becomes a proximal point algorithm.
+Very recently, Artacho {\it et al.} \cite{AFV} introduced the so-called {\it boosted DC algorithm} with backtracking for solving differentiable DC programming.
+This method can be considered as a combination of DCA and the descent algorithm proposed by Fukushima and Mine \cite{MMH,MH} to force the value of the objective function at each iteration reduces more than that performed by DCA.

-Along with proximal point algorithm \cite{AN}, the inertial proximal method was proposed for solving $P(\varphi, g, h)$ by P.E.
-Maing\'{e} and A. Moudafi \cite{MM} (see also \cite{Alv, AA} for more inertial proximal methods).
-Although this algorithm has been known since 2008, its convergence analysis for general classes of difference functions, in our best knowledge, is still an open research question.
+Along with proximal point algorithm \cite{AN}, the inertial proximal method was proposed for solving \eqref{problem} by Maing\'{e} and Moudafi \cite{MM} (see also \cite{Alv, AA} for more inertial proximal methods).
+Although this algorithm has been known since 2008, its convergence analysis for general classes of difference functions, to our best knowledge, is still an open research question.